Skip to Content

 • C-ID:C-ID CDEV 100

-This course will examine the physical, cognitive, social and emotional development of the child from the prenatal period through adolescence.
-Scientific findings and theoretical insights from a range of disciplines will inform an integrated examination of development during the childhood years.
-This course is designed to fulfill general education, Psychology degree, and Early Childhood Education requirements.
+This course examines the progression of development in the physical, cognitive, social, and emotional domains and identifies developmental milestones for children from conception through adolescence.
+Interactions between biological processes and environmental factors are emphasized.
+Students will observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theories.
+This course is designed to fulfill General Education, Psychology, and Early Childhood Education degree requirements.
 This course is not open to those who have previously taken ECE 312.

 Student Learning Outcomes